Bristol-Myers Squibb Company (BMY)

 3. Cash Ratio:

-- The cash ratio reflects the company's ability to cover its short-term liabilities with its most liquid asset, cash.
+- The cash ratio is the most conservative measure of liquidity, focusing solely on a company's ability to cover current liabilities with its cash and cash equivalents.

-- A cash ratio above 1 suggests the company can cover its current liabilities with cash on hand.
+- A cash ratio of 1 or higher is considered strong, indicating a company can fully cover its current liabilities with cash on hand.
+A decreasing cash ratio may suggest a decreasing ability to cover short-term obligations with readily available cash.

 See also: